 Just so you know, I tell it like it is when it comes to Savannah!
 That means I share both the pretty and the gritty sides of the city.

-This posts mentions things like crime statistics, gangs, and homelessness, because those things exist around here and I don’t try to hide that fact.
+This post may mention things like crime statistics, gangs, or homelessness, because those things exist around here and I don’t try to hide that fact.

 Where to Stay in Savannah